cf-convention/cf-convention.github.io/rules.md

 redefining them in the CF conventions document, i.e. CF formally refers to the UGRID conventions document for its description of mesh topologies.
-UGRID has its own governance that is independent of the rules governing the CF conventions, and itt is therefore the joint responsibility of the CF and UGRID communities to ensure that changes to one convention are mutually agreeable to the other.
+UGRID has its own governance that is independent of the rules governing the CF conventions, and it is therefore the joint responsibility of the CF and UGRID communities to ensure that changes to one convention are mutually agreeable to the other.
 However, in the unlikely and highly undesirable event that a non-negotiable change to